 The new rule is now ready to be applied as required in the system.

 Note: If you want to use a context attribute in a catalog rule, you must first ensure that the context to which the context attribute belongs is set as the ‘current’ context.
 This is done by searching for and selecting the required context, then using the ‘Set Context’ option at the bottom of the screen.
-After this the selected context attribute needs to be set using the ‘Set Context Attributes’ option in the Test Mode pull-down menu.
+After this the selected context attribute needs to be set using the ‘Set Context Attributes’ option in the Testing pull-down menu.

 Module 9: Conditional Charges